All Episodes

 Well, that's not Palm Beach.

-One of the I want you to read the obituary.
+Anyway, I want you to read the obituary.

-We call it the Shiny Sheet because the front page is shiny.
+We call it the shiny sheet because the front page is shiny.

 And the purpose of the Palm Beach Daily News is to tell who was at what party the night before, and maybe there are pictures.